sabeelmansuri/Epigenomics/README.md

 In figure B, we can see the relative quantification of the histone H3 peptide KSTGGKAPR (aa 9 - 17).
 In figure C, we can see the relative abundance of detected peptides for histone H3 with and without cell treatment with retinoic acid.<sup>9</sup>

-From these images, we can see that hESCs had a reduction of acetylated peptides when stimulated for differentiation.
+We can see that hESCs had a reduction of acetylated peptides when stimulated for differentiation.

 This data only shows the 35 modified forms of histone H3 that were quantified.<sup>9</sup> However, MS has the power to more than 200 proteoforms, including all variants and low abundant modifications!

 ### Review of Histone Modification Analysis Techniques
 The most popular method of analyzing histone methylation method is ChIP-seq.
 It is a very powerful tool to analyze protein interactions with DNA, and is perfectly applicable to find and quantify histone modifications.
 However, this technique has a low throughput and bias against hyper modified proteins.
 Alternatively, although more tedious mass spectrometry is more precise, returning the relative abundance of several histone variants on a global level in a single analysis.